American alligator: Bellowing

-Both males and females bellow loudly by sucking air into their lungs and blowing it out in intermittent, deep-toned roars to attract mates and declare territory.
+Both males and females bellow loudly by sucking air into their lungs and blowing it out in intermittent, deep-toned roars that likely serve to advertise their presence.
 Males are known to use infrasound during mating bellows.
+Their bellowing initiates the beginning of the courtship period for American alligators.
 Bellowing is performed in a "head oblique, tail arched" posture.
 Infrasonic waves from a bellowing male can cause the surface of the water directly over and to either side of his back to literally "sprinkle", in what is commonly called the "water dance".
 Large bellowing "choruses" of American alligators during the breeding season are commonly initiated by females and perpetuated by males.
 Observers of large bellowing choruses have noted they are often felt more than they are heard due to the intense infrasound emitted by males.
 American alligators bellow in B flat (specifically "B♭1", defined as an audio frequency of 58.27 Hz), and bellowing choruses can be induced by tuba players, sonic booms, and large aircraft.

 Lifespan

 American alligators typically live to the age of 50, and possibly over 70 years old.
 Males reach sexual maturity at around 11.6 years, and females at around 15.8 years.
-Although it was originally thought that alligators never stop growing, studies have now found that males stop growing at around the age of 43 years, and females stop growing at around the age of 31 years.
+Although it was originally thought that American alligators never stop growing, studies have now found that males stop growing at around the age of 43 years, and females stop growing at around the age of 31 years.

 Reproduction

 Breeding season

 The breeding season begins in the spring.
 On spring nights, American alligators gather in large numbers for group courtship, in the aforementioned "water dances".
+A study conducted in the 1980s at an alligator farm showed that homosexual courtship is common, with two-thirds of the recorded instances of sexual behaviour having been between two males.
+Multiple paternity is thought to occur.
 The female builds a nest of vegetation, sticks, leaves, and mud in a sheltered spot in or near the water.